francopasut/academic/content/en/post/latex_to_docx/index.md

   obtain the sequence 1.1, 1.2, 2.1, 2.2, etc.

-In the end you get a PDF, exported in a format compatible with Microsoft Word or LibreOffice Write, with the same structural characteristics as the original in LaTeX.
+In the end you get a PDF, exported in a format compatible with Microsoft Word or LibreOffice Writer, with the same structural characteristics as the original in LaTeX.

 ## Document export examples